paulijosey/gaze_goal_position/README.md

 ## Installation
 All packages here are ROS(2) packages so installing them means just cloning this repo in your ROS(2) workspace and running "colcon build".
-I recommend using the pre made ROS devcontainers from https://git.ee.ethz.ch/pbl/pbl-templates/ros_devcontainer.
-Doing so you do not have to manually install dependencies.

 Here is a list with the ubuntu and python dependencies if you want to build locally (or deploy on a system):